BobbyAxelrods/BobbyAxelrods/README.md

-- 👋 Hi, I’m @BobbyAxelrods
+- 👋 Hi, I’m Pat
-- 👀 I’m interested in Blockchain Tech
+- 👀 I’m interested in Data Field be it Engineering or Science
-- 🌱 I’m currently learning Full Stack Blockchain Development
+- 🌱 I’m currently experimenting with data engineering tools
-- 💞️ I’m looking to collaborate on
+- 📫 Reach me
-- 📫 How to reach me ...
+-   twitter : @patpadom

 <!---
 BobbyAxelrods/BobbyAxelrods is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.